 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
+Pierre Baillargeon: Demonstrating the sample transfer procedure will be Lina Deluca (name of the person or persons), a Compound Manager (technician, post doc, grad student) from the Lead Identification laboratory.
 (Add additional mention of demonstrators as necessary).

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera